-I'd love to talk about future opportunities or design in general.
+I'd love to talk about future opportunities or new projects.

-Drawing from a background of psychology, education, food and research, I work to make people's lives better - from systematic change to the smallest interaction.
+With a background in psychology, education, food and research, I work to make people's lives better - from designing large systems to the smallest, delightful interactions.

 I'm currently completing my Masters in Human-Computer Interaction focused in Psychology & Industrial Design.

 I started as a UX/UI designer for educational enterprise tools.
-A few years later, I came to Georgia Tech to grow from a digital designer and researcher into a more holistic, cross-disciplinary designer.
+With a few years of experience and a passion for design, I came to Georgia Tech to complement my digital design and research skills with a more holistic, cross-disciplinary approach.

-I've tackled projects from augmented reality navigation to universally accessible transportation, and UX/UI design for Uber and the military.
-These are just a few of my favorites.
-Contact me to see more!
+I've tackled projects from augmented reality navigation to universally accessible transportation, and UX/UI design the military.
+I'm currently developing tools to help designers be more creative based on mood and other personal characteristics.

 In my work, I'm always looking to the future.
-Our world today falls short in many ways - from the basic needs of those with arthitis, to educational opportunities and physical accessibility.
+Our world today falls short in many ways - from the basic needs of those with arthritis, to educational opportunities and physical accessibility.

 That's a future I hope to change and I believe design is the difference.

-It's true.
-The most important thing I learned as a psychology student was the importance of sleep.
-When I'm not at work (and awake), I'm chasing my bengal cat around or exploring new recipes in the kitchen.
+After hours at the computer, I recharge best when I'm away from technology.
+You'll find me in the kitchen exploring new recipes or around the corner hiding from my Bengal cat.
 I could spend all day on a diveboat in the middle of the ocean.
 And if you can't get in touch with me, I'm probably dancing in the desert somewhere.